 “You don’t belong to the civilized society if you respect people who possess HIV/AIDS virus.”

-HIV spreads through social contacts.
+HIV spreads through social contacts

 It has to be one of the most disastrous beliefs coupled with HIV.

-HIV can’t leap air, water, food, and social contact; instead, it transfuses to your body only by sexual application with the HIV affected partner or milking your mouth from the affected breast.
+HIV can’t leap air, water, food, and social contact; instead, it transfuses to your body only by sexual application with the HIV-affected partner or milking your mouth from the affected breast.

-So, whether you are enjoying dinner at KFC, or breathing in the same space dimension with the affected patient; whether you share the same eating utensil to sticking to the same office lavatory; you have zero risks of HIV.
+So, whether you are enjoying dinner at KFC, or breathing in the same space dimension with the affected patient; whether you share the same eating utensils to sticking to the same office lavatory; you have zero risks of HIV.

 Here’s the best part about these viruses— they don’t get into your body by shaking hands and kissing the partners either.